SheikhAshbal/CODSOFT/Task_1(To-do List)/readme.md

-<h1>To-Do List</h1>
-<h2>Description</h2>
+# To-Do List Application
+<h2>Introduction</h>
-This is a simple To-Do List application written in Python.
-Users can add tasks, mark tasks as complete, update task details, and remove completed tasks.
-The tasks are stored in a JSON file.
+This is a simple To-Do List application written in Python that allows users to manage their tasks.
+Users can perform various operations such as adding tasks, displaying tasks, marking tasks as complete, removing completed tasks, updating task details, and saving their tasks to a file.

-<h3>Features</h3>
-Add tasks with titles, descriptions, and default status as "Incomplete."
-Display all tasks with their details.
-Mark tasks as complete.
-Remove completed tasks.
-Update task details.
-Save and Quit
-<h3>Usage</h3>
-Add Task:

-Choose option 1 to add a new task.
-Enter the title and description when prompted.<br>
-Display Tasks:

-Choose option 2 to display all tasks.<br>
-Mark Task as Complete:
+<h2>Usage</h2>
+<h5>Add Task:</h5> Users can add a new task by providing a title and description.
+By default, the status is set to "Incomplete."

+<h5>Display Tasks:</h5> Users can view the list of tasks, including their titles, descriptions, and statuses (Incomplete/Complete).

-Choose option 3 to mark a task as complete.
+<h5>Mark Task as Complete:</h5> Users can mark a specific task as complete by entering the task's title.
-Enter the title of the task when prompted.<br>
-Remove Completed Tasks:

-Choose option 4 to remove completed tasks.<br>
-Update Tasks:
+<h5>Remove Completed Tasks:</h5> Users can remove all completed tasks from the list.

-Choose option 5 to update the details of a task.
+<h5>Update Tasks:</h5> Users can update the details (title and description) of a specific task by providing the task's index.
-Enter the index of the task when prompted.<br>
-Save and Quit:

-Choose option 6 to save the tasks to a file and exit the application.
+<h5>Save and Quit:</h5> Users can save their tasks to a file and exit the application.

-<h3>Files</h3>
-`tasks_Task_1.json`: JSON file to store tasks.
-<h3>How to Run</h3>
-Ensure you have Python installed on your machine.
-Clone the repository.
+<h2>File Operations</h2>
+The tasks are stored in a JSON file named "tasks_Task_1.json."<br>
+Tasks are loaded from the file when the application starts, and changes are saved to the same file before exiting.
+<h2>Instructions</h2>
-Run the script using the command: `python your_script_name.py`
+Run the program.<br>
+Enter your name when prompted.<br>
+Choose an operation by entering the corresponding number (1-6).<br>
+Follow the on-screen instructions for each operation.<br>
+Save your tasks by choosing option 6 before exiting.<br>